Mim-Hakkani/front-end-necessary-code/README.md

 * placeholder color,size,and edit
 * autocomplete form with (Select data and add )
 * default select value using edit any form
+* show followers,view,sold,numbers like as youTube 4.5K 4M